YWolfeee/YWolfeee.github.io/_pages/about.md

 I am fortunate to be advised by Professor [Liwei Wang](http://www.liweiwang-pku.com/) in [School of Electronics Engineering and Computer Sciences](https://eecs.pku.edu.cn/).
 I am interested in making Machine Learning tools more powerful and interpretable in practice through theories, algorithms design, and better implementation, especially in scientific problems.
 <br/>
-I am applying Ph.D.
-(2023).
 If you are interested in working together, please feel free to contact me!

 News
 ======